mattneary/tmplrun/README.md

 2. They both deal with lots of unstructured text.
 3. And they both make words feel magic.

 So recently I've been working with OpenAI's LLM APIs from bash a lot.
 When I started working on projects this way, I quickly switched from static, one-off prompts to **prompt templates**.

-So, naturally, I've been thinking about the ideal pattern for **prompt templates** in *bash*... 💬🏃
+Naturally, I've been thinking about the ideal pattern for **prompt templates** in *bash*... 💬🏃

 ## Introduction